 Oiselle Roga Shorts

 I’ve liked the Roga shorts for years because they’re really stretchy and have a little more room in the thigh than Lululemon Speed Up Shorts.
 (However, I have heard the new Speed Up Shorts in the 4″ length are great!)
-My Rogas have worked around the waist my entire pregnancy (so far!), but I have had to let them ride just a little lower below my belly in the past few weeks.
-But… I do have chafing with these on runs longer than 3 miles.
+My Rogas have worked around the waist my entire pregnancy, but they had to sit under my belly as it grew.
+And I do have chafing with these on runs longer than 3 miles.

 Lululemon Align Leggings